Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Materiality is the magnitude of misstatements in the financial statements that, individually or in aggregate, makes it

-We consider quantitative materiality and qualitative factors in (i) planning the scope of our audit work and in evaluating
+influenced.
+We consider quantitative materiality and qualitative factors in (i) planning the scope of our audit work and

-the results of our work; and (ii)to evaluate the effect of any identified misstatements in the financial statements.
+in evaluating the results of our work; and (ii) to evaluate the effect of any identified misstatements in the financial

-the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our
+of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during

 We also provide those charged with governance with a statement that we have complied with relevant ethical